Nafees10/qui/docs/docs.md

 * `uint maxHeight` - Maximum height.
 Setter triggers a resize event.

 # Events

-See `events.md` for documentation on events and custom event handlers.

 All event functions are boolean functions.
 They must return true if the Widget handled the event, else, false.